Riga Stradiņš University: History

 On 2 February 1920, Swedish professor Gaston Bakman held the first lecture on human anatomy in the Theatrum Anatomicum Rigense (currently Anatomical Theatre in Riga).
 This lecture was the forebearer of higher education in medicine in Latvia.
 Professor Gaston Bakman believed that this was also the beginning of the Institute of Anatomy and Histology, as well as the Museum of Anatomy in Riga.

 After World War II, only two professors of medicine remained in Latvia, one of whom was Professor Pauls Stradiņš, who in a very short time as the Dean of the Faculty of Medicine managed to rebuild and renew the education and science of medicine from scratch.
-In 1950, during the Soviet occupation the Riga Medical Institute (Latvian: Rīgas Medicīnas institūts; Рижский медицинский институт; Latin: Institutum Medical Riga) was established on the basis of the Faculty of Medicine of the State University of Latvia.
+In 1950, during the Soviet occupation, the Riga Medical Institute (Latvian: Rīgas Medicīnas institūts; Рижский медицинский институт; Latin: Institutum Medical Riga) was established on the basis of the Faculty of Medicine of the State University of Latvia.
 Initially the institute included the faculties of medicine, dentistry and pharmacy, as well as 45 departments.

 In 1990, the institute was renamed Medical Academy of Latvia (Latvian: Latvijas Medicīnas akadēmija, Latin: Academia Medicinaei Latviensis), but already on 5 April 1998, the Constitutional Assembly made the decision to rename Medical Academy of Latvia, based on its actual activities as Riga Stradiņš University.
 Riga Stradiņš University in time developed into a university type higher education institution, as it trains experts not only in the fields of medicine and pharmacy, but also offers study programmes in social sciences, natural sciences, public health and law.
 On 13 June 2002, Riga Stradiņš University Act came into effect and Medical Academy of Latvia was renamed Riga Stradiņš University.

 Structure

-Riga Stradiņš University's nine faculties provide undergraduate as well as postgraduate level studies in various programmes.
-High school students as well as doctors of science have the opportunity to study at RSU and enhance their education, and make a contribution to the creation of knowledge and new technologies.
+Riga Stradiņš University's nine faculties provide undergraduate and postgraduate level studies in various programmes.
+High school students, as well as Doctors of Science, have the opportunity to study at RSU, enhance their education, and make a contribution to the creation of knowledge and new technologies.

 Currently there are 9 faculties at RSU: